openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 ## Discovery

 TVs are auto discovered through SSDP in the local network.
-The binding broadcasts a search message via UDP on the network.
+The binding broadcasts a search message via UDP on the network in order to discover and monitor availability of the TV.

+Please note, that if you are runnin openHAB in a docker container you need to use macvlan or host networking for this binding to work.

 ## Thing Configuration